francescomari/flask-introduction/README.md

 python -m venv .venv
 ```

-The new virtual environment will be in the (hidden) directory `.venv`.
+The new virtual environment will be in the hidden `.venv` directory.

 ## Activate the virtual environment

-Before installing Flask, you need to activate the virtual environment you just
+Before installing Flask, activate the virtual environment you just created.
-created.

 ```sh
 source .venv/bin/activate
 ```

-When you are done with this project, you can run the `deactivate` command to
-deactivate the virtual environment.
+When you are done, you can run `deactivate` to exit the virtual environment.

 ## Install Flask

-With the virtual environment activated, you can install the `flask` package
+With the virtual environment activated, install the `flask` package directly or
-directly, or rely on the `requirements.txt` committed in this repository.
+use the `requirements.txt` in this repository.

 ```sh
 pip install -r requirements.txt
 ```

-Verify that the dependencies are correctly installed by running the `flask`
+Check that the dependencies are installed by running the `flask` command line
-command line tool.
+tool.

 ```sh
 flask --version